Undercover (Rolling Stones album): Release and reception

 Undercover was released in November 1983, reaching No. 3 in the UK and No. 4 in the United States.
 It was a relative disappointment, however, breaking a streak of eight No. 1 albums (excluding compilations and live albums) in the United States and failing to spawn any huge singles.

 Undercover was the fourth consecutive Rolling Stones album to have its art direction handled by Peter Corriston (who had won a Grammy for his work on Tattoo You), with concept origination, photography and illustration by Hubert Kretzschmar.
 The album's cover artwork was covered with real peel-off stickers on the original vinyl edition, which when removed revealed other patterned geometric shapes.

 Contemporary critical reception to the album was mixed.
 In a review in Rolling Stone, Kurt Loder gave the album 4.5 stars, calling it "rock & roll without apologies".
-On the other hand, Robert Christgau called it a "murky, overblown, incoherent piece of shit" and labelled it the band's "worst studio album."
+Billboard was also positive, calling Undercover one of the band's "most musically adventurous" albums, a "quintessential" Stones record and one that would reward repeated listens.
+On the other hand, Robert Christgau called it a "murky, overblown, incoherent piece of shit" and labelled it the band's "worst studio album".

 Many fans have come to regard the album as among the Stones' weaker releases, a view echoed by Jagger himself in later interviews.
 Some later reviews have attributed the album's eclecticism and nastiness to the Jagger/Richards feud.